-Screen printing has been around for more than 100 years, now in this day and age, the screen printing process has been perfected and is a proven method of adding personalisation to garments at relatively low costs.
-It is our most popular form of printing due to the low costs and speed of application which allows us to print thousands of garments every week.
+Screen printing has been around for more than 100 years now.
+In this day and age, the screen printing process has been perfected and is a proven method of adding personalisation to garments at relatively low costs.
+It is our most popular form of printing due to the low prices and application speed, which allows us to print thousands of garments every week.
 We have 2 MHM screen printing machines that can print up to 10 colours and are each capable of printing over 700 t-shirts per hour.

-We charge by colour and quantity, please see our price matrix at the bottom of the page.
-Screen printing is ideal for higher volume runs if it is just a few t-shirts you require with a simple one colour logo then we would recommend a heat transfer rather than screen printing.
-Also if it is a colourful design on a low quantity run then digital printing would probably be the way to go.
+We charge by colour and quantity.
+Please see our price matrix at the bottom of the page.
+Screen printing is ideal for higher volume runs.
+However, if it is just a few t-shirts you require with a simple one-colour logo, we would recommend a heat transfer rather than screen printing.
+Also, digital printing would probably be the way to go if it is a colourful design on a low quantity run.

-Due to the costs involved in originating screens and setting the job up our prices come down the more you buy.
+Due to the costs involved in originating screens and setting the job up, our prices come down the more you buy.
 You start seeing good value for money at over 100 items.
-If you need a one colour print on 100 white t-shirts, then the price would be as little as £1.90 per item plus VAT.
-If you're unsure of what printing method you require, give our experienced printing team a call and we will be able to point you in the right direction.
+For example, if you need a one colour print on 100 white t-shirts, the price would be as little as £1.90 per item plus VAT.
+If you're unsure of what printing method you require, give our experienced printing team a call, and we will be able to point you in the right direction.

-Although screen printing is the most economical method of garment decoration the set up is time-consuming and for smaller runs can work out expensive.
-We would recommend that if you have more than two colours in your design and need less than 50 items, you look into digital printing.
+Although screen printing is the most economical method of garment decoration, the set-up is time-consuming and, for smaller runs, can work out expensive.
+Therefore, we recommend that you look into digital printing if you have more than two colours in your design and need less than 50 items.